Methods: Measuring Health

 The Scope of Health Measures

-The medical model of health that was described in Chapter 1 defined and measured health in terms of low rates of adverse health events.
-Early measures of population health were based on rates of “the five Ds”: death, disease, disability, discomfort, or distress (see Chapter 1).
-Note that the five Ds form a hierarchy, from objective, numerical measures to more subjective, qualitative indicators, and also from those that are routinely collected (death certificates) to those that are available only from a research study (e.g., questions on feelings of distress).
+The medical model of health described in Chapter 1 defined and measured health in terms of low rates of adverse health events.
+Early measures of population health were based on rates of “the five Ds” introduced in Chapter 1: death, disease, disability, discomfort, or distress.
+Note that the five Ds form a spectrum, from objective, numerical measures to more subjective, qualitative indicators, and also from those that are routinely collected (death certificates) to those that are available only from a research study (e.g., survey questions on feelings of distress).

 Interpreting morbidity figures